mondomom/dnsmasq/README.md

 grep -v "^#" dnsmasq.conf | grep -v "^$"
 ```

+**Note, though, that the dnsmasq.conf file contains lots of good info**

 There is a service that runs on the server called dnsmasq and it's controlled by systemd (sorry, everyone ;)

 ```